About ASSMA · Public project information

 Up to 6,000 participants

-Indicative reference: 4 sessions of around 30 minutes
+Expected reference: 4 sessions of about 30 minutes.

 Origin.

-Adolescence is a particularly sensitive stage for emotional wellbeing.
-Many mental health difficulties emerge before the age of 14 and are often not detected in time or properly understood in relation to school, family and personal context.
+Adolescence is a particularly sensitive stage for emotional well-being.
+Many mental health difficulties appear before age 14 (WHO, 2021) and often are not detected in time or properly understood in relation to the school, family and personal context.

-ASSMA starts from the premise that sensory processing sensitivity is not a disorder, but a trait that may be associated with greater vulnerability or greater responsiveness to support depending on the environment.
+ASSMA starts from the idea that sensory processing sensitivity is not a disorder, but a trait that may be associated with greater vulnerability or greater receptivity to support depending on the environment.
 The project seeks specific evidence in Spanish adolescent populations to better understand that relationship.

-«The goal is not to detect more quickly.
-It is to better understand how sensitivity and context interact in adolescent mental health, and to return useful evidence to schools, families and professionals.»
+"The goal is not to detect faster.
+It is to better understand how sensitivity and context interact in adolescent mental health, and to return useful evidence to schools, families and professionals."

 - ASSMA team